 “The insurance company’s response did not constitute an acceptance of the offer made by the plaintiff.
 The trial court erred in enforcing the settlement,” Judge Martha Warner wrote for the appellate court.

-Because Lyons was a convicted drunken driver and liability was established, the trial on remand focused on damages.
+Because Lyons was a convicted drunk driver and liability was established, the trial on remand focused on damages.

 Grant was the twin brother of Dwayne Grant, and the two worked together as remodelers on home improvement projects.
 Dwayne stopped working to care for his brother.
 During trial, they were living in Uniondale, New York, but since then Dwight Grant has moved to Jamaica where his mother cares for him, and Dwayne has gone back to work.